There are plenty of things to do in Rzeszow that will keep you busy during your trip to this lovely Polish city.

 It’s hard to put it in words, but the brightly colored fountain display is mesmerizing and unique.
 I’ve never seen a multimedia fountain display like this before anywhere else.

 It’s great to sit down in the park and watch the light show while enjoying the sounds of the babbling water as a dances across the fountain jets.

 The fountain and small park are located right beside the Rzeszow Castle.
 During the summer he light show starts at 21:00 and continues for a few hours.
 Be sure to get there after dark if you want a chance to see the display in the best setting.

 Occupying a significant area of space in the city centre is the Old Cemetery.

 You might not be interested in visiting local cemeteries, but it’s something I love to do when I’m travelling.

-At the Old Cemetery you can explore quite a few different grave stones, crypts, and other unique burial sites from families of local people that have been buried in the area since 1910.
+At the Old Cemetery you can explore the different grave stones, crypts, and other unique burial sites.
+These are from the families of local people that have been buried in the area since 1910.

 How to Get to Rzeszow